Gravel cycling: Bicycle

-Gravel bikes at first glance look very similar to road bikes with their drop bars and lack of suspension.
+Gravel bikes, at first glance, look very similar to road bikes with their drop bars and lack of front or rear suspension.

 Where gravel bikes differ from road bikes is that the bars are usually wider, geometry is adapted to be more comfortable riding offroad for long periods of time and modern gravel bikes will also feature a 1x drivetrain removing the front derailleur.
-Wheels are generally wider and forks and rear triangle will allow for much wider tyres to cope with the terrain and requirements of riding off-road.
+Wheels are generally wider and forks and rear triangle and seats stays will allow for much wider tires to cope with the terrain and requirements of riding off-road.
+It is common for a gravel bike to have 35 to 50 millimeter (mm) tires, compared to 25–32 mm for a road bike.

 The relaxed geometry of mountain bikes is the foundation of gravel bike frames but gravel bikes are lighter, faster and more responsive than a mountain bike.
 Gravel bikes also use characteristics of both cyclocross and road bikes for better comfort on long rides and the wheel clearance to accommodate rides done in torrential conditions (heavy rain).

 Still, gravel bikes vary, and the different models cover a range between road racing bicycles and mountain bikes.